steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 path of your ns-3 cloned repository.
 Also remember that at this point, **you need to have configured and built the project with no errors**.
-If you review the constructor of the ``Broadcast`` class, you will observe that there is a local callback function made with a lambda expression.
+If you review the constructor of the ``Broadcast`` class, you will observe that there is a trace callback function set for the decoders.

-.. note:: A lambda expression is basically a pointer to a function and is a feature available since C++11.
-If you need further information on this topic, please check the C++ tutorial mentioned at the beginning of this guide.

 The callback is to enable tracing in our examples, e.g. to observe how the packets are being processed.
 The callback uses filters to control the